Kuuuube/Misc_Scripts/notes/hiragana_and_katakana_reading/README.md

     I define the amount of comfort required to move on as being able to read any character in the level within 5-10 seconds.
 This may sound very slow but knowing every character is much more important than speed.

 - I have also included a hiragana (`hiragana_table_plaintext.txt`) and katakana chart (`katakana_table_plaintext.txt`).
 You can open these up in any text editor or viewer.
 If you would prefer, you can use your own hiragana and katakana chart.
-Make sure to zoom these in so you can properly read them, you don't want to be counting pixels and looking at jagged lines.
+Make sure to zoom these in so you can properly read them, you want them to show somewhat thick, not thin 1px lines.

-    Every time you get stuck on a character don't start randomly pressing keys hoping to get it and don't skip the character either.
-Take a look at the chart and then type it correctly.
+    Every time you get stuck on a character, don't start randomly pressing keys hoping to get it and don't skip the character either.
+Take a look at the chart and type it correctly.

     Excluding the start of each level where you don't know the new characters yet, you want to look at the chart as little as possible.
-Try to think about it for a few seconds before looking over.
+Try to think about the character you're stuck on for a few seconds before looking over.

 - After you feel comfortable with levels 1-15, you should try the `hiragana_sutegana.json` and `katakana_sutegana.json` files.

     Sutegana are small versions of hiragana and katakana that are attatched to the characters around them.
 For example, in `にゃ`, `ゃ` is a sutegana.

-    These are not hard once you know how to read the rest of hiragana or katakana.
+    These are not hard once you know how to read the rest of hiragana or katakana. `にゃ` is just `に` (`ni`) and `や` (`ya`) mashed together to create `にゃ` (`nya`).
+There are a few such as `じゃ` or `ちゃ` which are slightly different but they shouldn't be hard to figure out.
+(Don't forget about the pronunciation guide I linked above if you're unsure)

 - Things this guide lacks:

-    One important sutegana that not included in the files for this guide is `っ` or `ッ`.
+    An important sutegana that not included in the files for this guide is `っ` or `ッ`.
 These are そくおん or sokuon and they usually act to extend the consonant sound that comes after it.
-For example, in `まって` or `matte` it becomes an extra "t" for the `て` or `te`.
+For example, in `まって` or `matte` the sokuon becomes an extra "t" for the `て` or `te`.
 You can type a sokuon in a word by simply repeating the consonant before a character twice (typing `matte` will automatically result in `まって`) or you can specifically type it with `xtsu` or `ltsu`.
 (All small characters can be typed by appending `x` or `l` to the start of them.
 For example `xyu` or `lyu` results in `ゅ`)

     You may also see sutegana looking like this `ぁぃぅぇぉ` that also aren't included in this guide's files.
 These are less used but you may see them occasionally.
 For example, `ふぁ` sounds like `fa` and can also be typed like that.
 Generally, the way these act should be obvious.

     Another important character missing from this guide is the chōonpu.
 It looks like a long dash `ー` and can be typed by inputting a dash.
 It is mostly used in katakana and extends a vowel sound.
-(In hiragana, you will usually see an extra vowel character (あいうえお) instead of a chōonpu to extend the vowel sound)
+(In hiragana, you will usually see an extra vowel character (`あいうえお`) instead of a chōonpu to extend the vowel sound)

     The last things missing from this guide are `ゐゑぢづぢゃぢゅぢょ` (`ヰヱヂヅヂャヂュヂョ`).
 These are uncommon. `ゐ` and `ゑ` (`ヰ` and `ヱ`) are near obselete kana.
 It's good to be aware of their existence but they aren't very important.
 Feel free to learn them if you are interested. `ぢ` and `づ` (`ヂ` and `ヅ`) are not as uncommon but are typically superceded by `じ` and `ず` (`ジ` and `ズ`) which are pronounced the same.
 The versions with added sutegana are also pronounced the same.
 All of these are uncommon enough that your IME won't let you type them easily.